josephg/egwalker-paper/eg-walker-reference/README.md

 ## Reference implementation

-This directory contains a simple implementation of a reg collaborative editing object for sequences, built on top of Fugue.
+This directory contains a simple implementation of an eg-walker collaborative editing object for sequences, built on top of Fugue.

 The code is split between two files: